Division 1-A Rugby: Collegiate Championship results prior to D1-A Formation

+National Invitational Championship

+National Collegiate Rugby Championship

 The first official National Collegiate Championship series began in 1980.
-Rugby in the United States is divided into territorial unions (the Mid-Atlantic, Midwest, Northeast, Pacific Coast, the South, Southern California and the West), each of these unions organise collegiate rugby into "Division One" and "Division Two" league competitions, generally with promotion and relegation between the divisions.
+Rugby in the United States is divided into territorial unions (the Mid-Atlantic, Midwest, Northeast, Pacific Coast, the South, Southern California, and the West).
+Each of these unions organized collegiate rugby into "Division One" and "Division Two" league competitions, generally with promotion and relegation between the divisions.
 Between 1980 and 2010 each Territory qualified Division One and Two teams for the Sweet 16 of a D1 and D2 National championship.

-California was dominant in Division One for the 31 years that the competition was run in this format, winning 28 titles, (26 in Division 1 & 2 in the Varsity Cup Championship).
-Air Force has won three titles; San Diego State and Brigham Young University have each won one D1 national championship but two in the Varsity Cup with one having been stripped.
+California was dominant in Division One for the 31 years that the competition was run in this format, winning 25 titles.
+Air Force won three titles; Harvard, San Diego State, and Brigham Young University each won one D1 national championship.